Davidxswang/leetcode/README.md

 If there is no free courses anymore, we need to check if there is remaining edges, if there is any remaining edges, it means all the rest of the courses have a cycle in it because all of them have incoming courses so we cannot start from either of them.

 This is very similar to [the 210 question](https://leetcode.com/problems/course-schedule-ii/).

+### 220 Contains Duplicate III
+The solution is provided by [@jac24](https://leetcode.com/problems/contains-duplicate-iii/discuss/61731/O(n)-Python-using-buckets-with-explanation-10-lines.) in the discussion area.

+The main idea is to scale down all the numbers by t -> scaledDownNumber, then only search from scaleDownNumber-1 to scaledDown+1 to see if there is any number in the bucket and if the number satisfy the requirement.
+We need to make the bucket number fixed length, length = k so as long as we find some number in the buckets, that will be the solution.